arcology-network/uniswap-v2-testing/README.md

 ## 1. Introduction

-This document shows you how to compile, deploy and run [Uniswap V2](https://github.com/Uniswap) on an Arcology testnet.
-If you are only interested in trying Arcology testnet out without diving into specific technical details, then **[please check this document out for an easier start.](./uniswap-v2-test-scripts.md)**
+This document shows you how to compile, deploy and run [Uniswap V2](https://github.com/Uniswap) on an Arcology testnet.If you are only interested in trying Arcology testnet out without diving into specific technical details, then **[please check this document out for an easy start.](./uniswap-v2-test-scripts.md)**

 ## 2. Get the Source Code